 (c) MEMBERSHIP GROWTH.
 Plaques will be presented to the VPs with the greatest numerical and percentage growth (two separate awards) in their membership during the year.

 (2) Nominations.
-The Chairperson of the Membership Committee will be responsible for compiling statistical data and providing required information to the Awards Committee.
+The MembershipPrograms Chair will be responsible for compiling statistical data and providing required information to the Awards Committee.

 (3) Time Frame.
 The Awards Committee will solicit nominations in sufficient time for presentation of award recommendations at the April Executive Committee meeting.